determined-ai/determined/docs/integrations/notification/index.rst

 ==============

-For every webhook request Determined will generate two headers ``X-Determined-AI-Signature``, and ``X-Determined-AI-Signature-Timestamp`` which you can inspect to verify each request to their webhook endpoint.
+For every webhook request Determined will generate two headers ``X-Determined-AI-Signature``, and ``X-Determined-AI-Signature-Timestamp`` which can be used to verify each request to a webhook endpoint.

 -  The ``X-Determined-AI-Signature-Timestamp`` will represent the time at which the request was generated and sent.
-You can choose to inspect this timestamp and decide whether to discard any requests with a timestamp that is too distant from the current time at their discretion.
+You can choose to inspect this timestamp and decide whether to discard any requests with a timestamp that is too distant from the current time.

 -  The ``X-Determined-AI-Signature`` will be a representation of a "signed" request payload.
 The signed request payload will be generated in the following way:
       -  Combine the timestamp in ``X-Determined-AI-Signature-Timestamp``, the comma character ","